NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

 Going forward
 -------------

+More details on how to use `dockerTools` can be found in the `nixpkgs manual
+<https://nixos.org/nixpkgs/manual/#sec-pkgs-dockerTools>`_.
+You will also find
-You can find more advanced examples of docker images built with Nix `in an example file on nixpkgs
+more advanced examples of docker images built with Nix `in the examples file on nixpkgs
 <https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/docker/examples.nix>`_.